upenndigitalscholarship/printing-in-prisons/blog/vgupta.md

 ## Becoming a Leader and Helping His Fellow Inmates:
 Weber's determination to improve himself was not unnoticed by others.
 He was given roles of responsibility and leadership in the prison, specifically as part of the honor club.
 He started in the club as a delegate and through his commitment eventually became the vice president.
 In his role as vice president, Weber was involved in the organization of several charitable initiatives including using funds raised by the honor club to contribute to the Christmas Fund which purchased toys and other gifts for the children of those incarcerated at the prison.
-This was just one of the many things Weber did as part of the honor club for those incarcerated with him.
+This was just one of the many things Weber did as part of the honor club for his fellow incarcerated individuals.
 It demonstrated Weber's dedication to making a positive impact on those around him even from within prison while sentenced to life.

 <div style="width: 100%; float: center;">
     <img src="/assets/img/Vasuimg10.jpeg/" alt="Example of causes supported by Honor Club on the left and record of Weber becoming Vice Presdient on Right" style="width: 100%;">
     <p style="font-size: 0.8em; text-align: center; color: gray; margin-top: 5px;">
-        This is an image containing Honor Cub notes containing causes supported by the Honor Club on the left and record of Weber becoming the club's Vice Presdient on right
+        This is an image containing Honor Cub notes containing causes supported by the Honor Club on the left and record of Weber becoming the club's Vice President on right
     </p>
 </div>